PoweringChurch/FinancialLit/README.md

   * Keep implementation of ui very barebones and easy to move, all ui handling will be moved into a central module

 Player item inventory
-- [ ] Add item inventory (different from furniture) that keeps tracks of various items, including pet food
+- [x] Add item inventory (different from furniture) that keeps tracks of various items, including pet food, shampoo,

 Display pet needs
 - [ ] Show pet needs visually on UI, likely best implemented as needs on list at the bottom of screen